Linguage/AI-Rosseta/LexFirdmanInCN/62-DonaldKnuth.md

-examples based on on game playing where you have where you say well there must be an algorithm that exists to win in the game of hex because for the first player to win in the game of hex because hex is always either an a win for the first player of the second player well what's the game of hack there's a game of hex which is which based on putting pebbles onto a hexagonal board and and the white player tries to get a light path from left to right and the black player tries to get a black path from bottom to top and how does capture occur just so and and and there's no capture you just put levels down what one at a time but there's no drawers because they after
+examples based on on game playing where you have where you say well there must be an algorithm that exists to win in the game of hex because for the first player to win in the game of hex because hex is always either an a win for the first player of the second player

+Q: well what's the game of hack

+A: there's a game of hex which is which based on putting pebbles onto a hexagonal board and and the white player tries to get a light path from left to right and the black player tries to get a black path from bottom to top and how does capture occur just so and and and there's no capture you just put levels down what one at a time but there's no drawers because they after